-Venture capital is a high-risk, high-returns asset class and has consistently outperformed the S&P for the last 30 years.
+Venture capital is a high-risk, high-returns asset class and performance is only loosely correlated to the public market.
 Sophisticated investors like endowments and wealthy family offices typically allocate 5-15% of their portfolio to venture.
 Since VC returns aren’t strongly correlated to the stock market and your VC investments can perform well when other asset classes don’t, it’s a smart way to diversify your portfolio.

 Our funds offer you a smart, simple way to invest in venture capital.
 We provide investors with diversified portfolios of venture investments and routinely co-invest with top VCs to access deals not available to most individuals.

 Prior to our funds, venture capital was not broadly available to individuals.
 VC funds are not brokerage firms, and direct investing in VC funds typically requires very large investment minimums (~$10M), with less diversification than what we offer.